-The City is currently working with Covanta to allow the disposal of treated medical waste (non-sharps) at H-POWER's third boiler.
+The disposal of treated medical waste at H-POWER commenced on December 30, 2015.
 Due to safety concerns, however, medical sharps will not be accepted at H-POWER and will continue to be disposed of at the landfill.

 c.
 Tires